padhia/sfrun/README.md

-# sqlexp
+# sfrun

-Snowflake SQL pretty printer

-**sqlexp** Runs a Snowflake SQL query and formats the output in text, csv, markdown or Excel formats
+Run a Snwoflake SQL query or a Snowpark Python function.
+Produces output in either text, csv, markdown or Excel formats

+## sfrunb

+*sfrunb* is designed to run a batch of Snowflake SQLs.
+Unlike *sfrun*:

+- it can run multiple scripts
+- scripts can contain more than one SQL statement
+- SQL statement can be of any type, including DML and DCL
+- only supports text format for output